-We've all seen the photos of fire hoses and attack dogs opposing that peaceful march in Selma.
+We've all seen the photos of the club swinging officers on horseback opposing that peaceful march in Selma.
 MLK and the marchers weren't trying to convince the racists of the obvious fact that they were human.
 They were trying to shock the vast majority of Americans from their indifference.

 As i learned about these men I realized Thoreau planted the seed of revolution in the minds of Gandhi and MLK.
 So Revolution Against Indifference seemed fitting for this rally.